ANorwell/website/content/posts/Simple Blogging.md

 ## Setting up

 First, sign up for a [github](github.com) account if you don't already have one.
 Then, fork the [quickblog repository](https://github.com/anorwell/quickblog) by clicking the fork button in the top right.

 You have just created your blog!
+It will live at [<username>.github.io/quickblog](<username>.github.io/quickblog) (but may not show up until you publish your first post).

 ### Adding content